MillionConcepts/pdr/supported_datasets.md

 Some of these do not conform to PDS standards (such as missing label files) and cannot be tested fully.
 Others in this category will be moved to officially supported upon completion of the testing procedure.

+Many data sets that do not fall into these categories may nonetheless work just fine, and we have simply not had a chance to test them yet.

 ## Officially Supported Datasets:

 - LROC